 Lessons From the Master Who Stopped Coming

-There has been a change in plans, he wants you to pick up the master.
+There has been a change in plans, he wanted me to pick up the master.

 The Master?